 Have each team member write down two truths about themselves and a lie on a small piece of paper.
 When everyone has completed this stage, send them around the group in an open conversation, much like a cocktail party.
 The idea is, hopefully, everyone will quiz each other and find out a little more about them.
 The key is not to reveal any of your truths or lie until the chatter has died down.
 Then gather in a circle and have everyone tell their three statements, with people guessing which one they think is a lie.
 Hopefully, the outcome will see everyone communicating better and feeling more comfortable around each other.

 This is a great icebreaker activity, brilliant if you have just recruited several new team members.
 Start by having everyone concentrate and consider the best moments of their lives so far.
 This can be so many different things for different people and hopefully give everyone an insight into what people enjoy.
 Once everyone has thought about their life highlights, ask everyone to talk about which 30 seconds of their life they would relive.
 It should bring people closer together, considering what they are most passionate about.

 One Question Ice Breaker

 Good weather comes and goes before you know it.
-It’s one of the worst things about working when you feel like you are missing out on some sunshine.
-But it doesn’t have to be like this, why not take advantage of the great weather.
+It’s one of the worst things about working when you feel like missing out on some sunshine.
+But it doesn’t have to be like this; why not take advantage of the great weather.
 Take your team outside to do a meeting, or why not have a group brainstorms outside.
 If you want to go bigger, then why not let the team have an afternoon off and get a game of softball or cricket going.

 Marco is a digital marketing executive and freelance writer.
 At the moment he’s working with Activia Training, a training provider agency that focuses on delivering training in Software & IT, Management and Staff Development for entrepreneurs who are looking for improving their productivity or expanding their businesses.